The Ultimate Personal Wiki Software Guide (2026)

 What are the requirements for the best personal wiki software?

 • Bi-directional linking or backlinks - you should be able to quickly see all connected pages and navigate between them easily.
-They essentially link related wiki pages.

 • Page revisions - keeping track of changes to your pages is not as important as in a public wiki but could be helpful in some cases.

-• Encryption - it is good to have some form of password-protection, if your wiki contains sensitive private information and confidential data.
+• Encryption - it is good to have some form of password protection if your wiki contains sensitive private information and confidential data.

 • Table of contents - it is useful to have a list of all wiki pages for easier navigation.
 Some personal wikis also allow for having your pages in a hierarchy, not just in a flat list.

-How to make a personal wiki?
+How to make a personal wiki

 To create your private wiki, you need access to the right private wiki software first.